 These factors created the ideal options and futures markets.
-It led to speculation over the price of bulbs in the future to be higher than the time when they were planted.
-The dealers began to enter into call contracts to buy the bulbs at a specified price and at a predetermined time and date in the future.
+It led to speculation that the price of bulbs in the future would be higher than when they were planted.
+The dealers began to enter into call contracts to buy the bulbs at a specified price and at a predetermined time and date.
 In exchange for this right, they would pay a premium to the seller of the bulb he would keep irrespective of the price of the bulb in the future.

-These events were leading to a bubble formation, which eventually burst in February 1637.
+These events led to a bubble formation, which eventually burst in February 1637.
 To hedge the risk of a bad harvest, tulip dealers bought call options, while tulip growers shielded profits with put options.

 In the beginning, the options trading in Holland seemed picture-perfect.
 However, as the price of tulip bulbs continued to surge, the value of the options contracts increased exponentially.
-Hence, there emerged a secondary market for such options contracts among the masses.
+Hence, a secondary market emerged for such options contracts among the masses.

 Eventually, there was a selling frenzy, and the tulip prices crashed faster than they rose.
-Most of the speculators who sold put options were not able to fulfill their obligations.
+Most of the speculators who sold put options could not fulfill their obligations.
 Nearly all the option speculators incurred significant losses.
 This led to the collapse of the Dutch economy, and many people also became homeless.

 Some even consider the Tulip mania as the first economic bubble in history.
 It’s noteworthy that these options contracts weren’t as developed as the current markets.
 The options markets then were wholly unregulated and informal.
 There wasn’t any way to compel investors to fulfill their obligations.